 Checking each of your three credit reports regularly gives you a complete overview of your credit profile.
 This allows you to easily identify differences between your three reports that could impact your credit score and overall credit profile.
 This is just one reason why it’s important to regularly review your entire credit portfolio including Experian, Equifax, and TransUnion credit reports and FICO scores.

-You can order a free three-bureau credit report to review how you compare across all three bureau reports.
+You can order reports from all three credit bureaus for free and compare the reports.
 Each report shows your personal information, the accounts reported to each bureau, your overall credit usage, and a debt summary.
 It will also show any hard inquiries and any collections or public records reported.

 You can also order a report of your FICO scores for all three bureaus.
 This will show the factors impacting each of your FICO scores, including payment history, recent credit card usage, your length of credit history, any derogatory items, and credit account types like credit cards and installment loans.